-6.1 Our Checkout page will guide you through the steps you need to take to purchase such goods and or services as listed on our site.
+7.1 Our Checkout page will guide you through the steps you need to take to purchase such services as listed on our site.

-7.1 We amend these Terms from time to time.
-Please look at the top of this page to see when these Terms were last updated and which Terms were changed.
+8.1 We amend these Terms from time to time.
+Please look at the top section of this page to see when these Terms were last updated.

 (a) changes in relevant laws and regulatory requirements and